-Nickname - Swords often serve as metaphors to convey praise and admiration.
-For instance, Tabari describes the Ansār as the "sword of God" attributing divine favor and martial excellence to them (ʼAbu Ja῾far Muḥammad b.
-Jarīr, al-Ṭabarī, 1968: 87).
-According to Muslim it was a nickname given as a compliment of power and piety (ʼAbū al-Ḥusayn b. al-Ḥājj Muslim, 1990: 69).
-Similarly, the Prophet referred to Ḥalid b.
-Walīd as "the sword of god", symbolizing his power and piety (Muwaffiq al-Dīn ʿAbd ʼAlla b. ʼAḥmad ʼIbn Qudāma, 1972: 203).
+Nicknames: Swords often serve as metaphors for praise and admiration.
+For instance, al-Tabari describes the ansār as the “sword of God,” attributing divine favor and martial excellence to them (1968: 87).
+According to Muslim, it was a nickname given as a compliment of power and piety (1990: 69).
+Similarly, the Prophet referred to Halid bin Walid as “the sword of God,” expressing his power and piety metaphorically (Ibn Qudama, 1972: 203).

-Idioms - Swords were used in idiomatic expressions to describe true believers and the Prophet enhancing their defense of faith, strength and courage (Muḥammad b. ῾Isā al-Tirmīdhī, 1988: 91).
-According to al-Tirmīdhī "the gates of heaven are under the shadow of swords", symbolizing power and victory.
-A true believer is described as a sword among the swords of God, representing pious devotion (Muḥammad b. ῾Isā al-Tirmīdhī, 1988: 182). ʼAbū Dā’ud asserts that internal disputes among Muslims is more severe than a sword, highlighting the fear of disunity within the umma advocating for consolidation (Sulimān b. al- ʼAsh‘ath al-Sijistānī ʼAbū Dā’ud, 1988: 103).
+Idioms: Swords were used in idiomatic expressions to describe true believers and the Prophet, highlighting their defense of the faith, strength, and courage (al-Tirmidhi, 1988: 91).
+According to al-Tirmidhi, “the gates of heaven are under the shadow of swords,” a symbolic expression of power and victory.
+A true believer is described as one of the swords of God, a representation of pious devotion (1988: 182).
+Abu Daʾud states that internal disputes between Muslims is severer than a sword, highlighting the fear of disunity within the umma and advocating solidarity (1988: 103).

-Sharpness of Intellect - Swords frequently symbolize intellectual sharpness, paralleling the physical sharpness of a sword with the acuity of human mind.
-This metaphor underscores the sword's representation of keen mental faculties and analytical prowess.
+Sharpness of Intellect: Swords frequently symbolize intellectual sharpness, paralleling the physical sharpness of a sword with the acuity of the mind.
+This metaphor underscores the sword’s use to represent keen mental faculties and analytical prowess.

-Heirlooms - Swords such as al-Ma'thur, serve as significant cultural artifacts, often passed down through generations as heirlooms (῾Ali B. Ḥasan ʼIbn ῾Asakir, 1990: 214-215).
-This practice signifies the continuity of familial heritage and the preservation of historical legacy.
+Heirlooms: Swords such as al-maʿthūr are significant cultural artifacts often passed down as heirlooms (Ibn ʿAsakir, 1990: 214–15).
+This practice signifies continuity of familial heritage and preservation of historical legacy.
 Swords, laden with special powers, symbolize unity and the transmission of values across time.
-Questions about the inheritance of the Prophet's sword reflected its symbolic power and religious significance (Muḥammad b. ʼIsmā῾īl al- Bukhārī, 1985: 55).
+The controversy over who inherited of the Prophet’s sword reflects its symbolic power and religious significance (al- Bukhari, 1985: 55).

-Warriors and combat - Swords symbolize conquest, dominance, and victory, representing the bravery and skill of warriors (ʼAbu Ja῾far Muḥammad b.
-Jarīr, al-Ṭabarī, 1968: 1).
-They embody martial prowess, and the honor associated with combat.
-Their dual roles in offense and defense illustrate their multifaceted nature in warfare, serving both as tools of aggression and protection.
+Warriors and combat: Swords represent conquest, domination, and victory and the bravery and skill of warriors (al-Tabari, 1968: 1).
+They embody martial prowess and the honor associated with combat.
+Their both offensive and defensive roles in warfare indicate their multifaceted nature, serving as tools of both aggression and protection.

-B. Authority and Leadership

-Swords serve as symbols of authority, commitment, spiritual leadership and inspiration.
-They signify a leader's readiness for action and authority, indicating importance and recognition within the socio-cultural context (Mālik ʼIbn ʼAnas, 1992: 83).
-The possession of swords also legitimized rulers, as exemplified in the case of Hisham ibn Abd al-Malik (ʼAbu Ja῾far Muḥammad b.
-Jarīr, al-Ṭabarī, 1968: 48).
+Authority and Leadership: Swords serve as symbols of authority, commitment, spiritual leadership, and inspiration.
+They signify a leader’s readiness for action and authority, indicating the social importance and recognition of that (Ibn Anas, 1992: 83).
+The possession of swords also legitimized rulers, as exemplified in the case of Hisham ibn ʿAbd-al-Malik (al-Tabari, 1968: 48).